 Figure 2.
 The insulin hexamer with two of the main binding sites shown next to it.

 From ref.
-7
+7 [Labels in diagrams are a bit too small and difficult to read]

-Banting, Best, Macleod!!
-The “inventors” of insulin!!
+Banting, Best, Macleod - The “inventors” of insulin!

-Starting from the very early times, in around 1889, Minkowski and Von Mering, used pancreas from dogs to produce and study different effects that diabetics exhibited., since the pancreas is the major tissue where insulin is involved.
-Minkowski’s conclusions were mainly that pancreas was used to undergo a secretion process and also he found that these secreted species could regulate the metabolic pathways of carbohydrates6, that include the oxidation of glucose, glucose’s generation and even the metabolism of lipids.
+Starting from the very early times, in around 1889, Minkowski and Von Mering, used pancreas from dogs to produce and study the different effects that diabetics exhibited, since the pancreas is the major tissue where insulin is involved.
+Minkowski’s conclusions were mainly that the pancreas undergoes a secretion process, and that these secreted species could regulate the metabolic pathways of carbohydrates6, such as the oxidation of glucose, glucose generation and even the metabolism of lipids.